consultkitapp/SciArt2Code/README.md

 ## Option 3: Replace MCP with an Alternative Search Tool

-If you want to replace FastMCP with a standard Python search library (like DuckDuckGo Search or Tavily), you can wrap it as a LangChain tool and pass it directly to `create_react_agent`.
+If you want to replace the current MCP with a standard Python search library (like DuckDuckGo Search or Tavily), you can wrap it as a LangChain tool and pass it directly to `create_react_agent`.

 ### Step 1: Install a local search package